-- 1 Professional teeth whitening options in the UK
+- 1 What are the best professional teeth whitening treatments in the UK?

 - 2 Laser teeth whitening

-- 6 How do I find professional teeth whitening near me?
+- 9 How do I find professional teeth whitening at the dentist near me?

-There are several popular methods that dentists use to whiten teeth.
-But before we examine these in detail, let’s quickly look at how teeth whitening works so you can understand what’s happening when you get your teeth whitened with a dentist.
+Before we examine these in detail, let's quickly look at how teeth whitening works, so you can understand what's happening when you get your teeth whitened by a dentist.

 How do dentists whiten teeth?